 This approach is reflected in how the Ceed GT feels and performs.
 The car will do 0-62mph in a brisk 7.2 seconds and it clings on tenaciously in corners, but does so without the ferocity of more focused performance hatchbacks.
 The suspension is only 5mm lower than standard, and some of its components have actually been softened to ensure the tyres always remain firmly in contact with the ground.
 The result is a performance hatch you could comfortably drive from one end of the country to the other without much complaint.

 You'll occasionally want to put the car into its Sport mode, however, if only to enjoy the throaty exhaust note that permeates through the interior.
 Passengers will be impressed with the Ceed GT's sporty leather and suede seats, build quality and entertainment system; while the GT might not quite edge a Volkswagen Golf in these areas, its interior is a nicer place to sit than plenty of its mainstream rivals.
 Five doors and a 395-litre boot mean you shouldn't have to leave any passengers or luggage behind, either.

 While it might be the firecracker in the Ceed range, the Ceed GT shouldn't prove exorbitantly expensive to run.
 Its 1.6-litre petrol engine has been designed with efficiency as well as performance in mind, and can return up to 41.5mpg.
 Drive the car hard and this figure will, of course, drop - but take it gently or cruise at A-road speeds in sixth gear and it should be possible to squeeze reasonable mileage out of a tank of fuel.

-CO2 emissions of 155g/km will result in 32% Benefit-in-Kind liability for company-car drivers, so it's unlikely to be a top choice for business use.
-Road tax is £140 per year.
+CO2 emissions of 155g/km will result in a high Benefit-in-Kind liability for company-car drivers, so it's unlikely to be a top choice for business use.
+Road tax is the standard rate per year.